 To do this you will need:

-- proof of your address (for example, a copy of your bank statement or utility bill)
+- proof of your current address (for example, a copy of your bank statement or utility bill)

 What happens next

 We'll aim to provide a decision on all applications within 30 working days.

 If your application is unsuccessful

 If you wish to appeal the decision, you should contact us within 3 months from the date on the letter.
 We may consider appeals received after 3 months, but only if you can provide a good reason for not contacting us earlier.